Galileo at home

 - Hands-on enrichment activities focused on innovation that compliment core curriculum and keep kids engaged in person.

-- Strict safety standards will be implemented to keep your Pod healthy, including daily health screenings, frequent hand washing, consistent masking and more.
+- Strict safety standards to keep your kids healthy, including daily health screenings, frequent hand washing, consistent masking and more.

-- Stable Pod groups of 2 to 8 campers and 1 dedicated staffer.
+- Stable groups of 2 to 8 kids and 1 dedicated staffer.
+(Not sure if a learning pod fits your family’s needs?
+Check out our blog post on Learning Pods.)

 - Joyful learning that supports social-emotional development, sparks creativity and teaches lasting innovation skills like persistence and problem-solving.

-- Camp magic that brightens the distance-learning doldrums with interactive games, silly traditions and collaborative play.
+- Galileo magic brought by a trust-worthy Galileo staffer that brightens the distance-learning doldrums with interactive games, silly traditions and collaborative play.

 At Home Info